Racopokemon/ImageSort/README.md

   * \[tick box] also show videos (if we finally have video support)
 * Launcher
   * A simple folder view where single folders can be double-clicked / selected and then this app launches with this folder already preselected.
+  * Became a bit bigger, this is basically our settings-window now.
+  * Mature the launcher:
+    * Clicking a folder means that the user wants to launch into this specific folder!
+      * Observe this for the launch button etc.
+        * Make a function to determine the current file (if selected, the selection, if not, what is written in the textFieldBrowser)
+      * Make a separate method for scanning for files in a separate directory, the launch button needs this then!
+    * Find out how these factories work in listBoxes, and create different custom-coded entries for folders and files:
+      * They can finally listen for themselves for double clicks etc.
+      * Clicking the outside of the listBox then also finally unselects the current folder!
 * Session storage
   * Simply stores the maps to a file and continues from it if it lies in the folder (or so)
   * Also save the last position of the cursor